Ukraine crisis has far-reaching implications, says University of Tulsa professor

 "The cost of our gas is probably going to go up a little bit, but consider that to the cost of outright war, which would be horrific and catastrophic," he said.
 "It would be horrific in human costs. … There are 4 million people just in the (Russian-occupied) southeast corner of Ukraine.
 There are also military costs.
 Every time the United States or NATO exercises itself militarily, we just jump millions of dollars — trillions of dollars — overnight."

-And that, he said, "would be pennies compared to the long-term generational costs of war."
+And that, he said, "would be pennies compared to the long-term generational costs of war.
+We just simply cannot go to war."

+"War would be catastrophic, but at the same time the status quo is kind of dark."

 Almost no one in the United States is advocating war with Russia, but some in Oklahoma's all-Republican congressional delegation are satisfied with the sanctions announced by the Biden administration.
 Earlier this week, 1st District Congressman Kevin Hern called the administration's reaction weak and too late.